aiddata/accessible-poverty-estimates/README.md

 3. Download DHS data

 4. Download OSM data
+    - Note: If you are considering using older snapshots of the OSM database to align with DHS round years, historical coverage of OSM may be limited and impede model performance.
+For most developing countries, the amount of true historical coverage lacking in older snapshots is likely to be far greater than the amount of actual building/road/etc development since the last DHS round.
+Neither is ideal, but we expect using more recent OSM data will be more realistic overall.
+Please consider your particular use case and use your judgement to determine what is best for your application.

 5. Setup `config.ini`

 6. Run `dhs_clusters.py` to prepare DHS data

 7. Run `osm_features.py` to prepare OSM data
+    - Note: If you are adapting this code for another country, be sure to update the OSM crosswalk files before this step.

 8. Run `models.py` to train models and produce figures.